 If your scrape will be rubbed by clothes, cover it with a bandage.
 An uncovered scab or scrape is at risk of reopening or infection.
-When in doubt, cover it up with an adhesive bandage to keep out the bacteria (and your prying fingers), then change the bandage daily.
+When in doubt, cover it up with an adhesive bandage to keep out the bacteria, then change the bandage daily.

 Signs of Adhesive or Latex Allergy

 If you feel like it's itchy, blistery, or burning under your bandage, you may have an allergy to the adhesive used in some bandages.
 For sensitive skin, try switching to sterile gauze and paper tape, or an adhesive-free dressing.